• Menu

 An undated postcard for the Coral Castle in Homestead, Florida

-In the 1980s, the house was owned by James and Deborah Hilson Cloninger who operated Cloninger Air Boats in the workshop just south of the property, and an agricultural field to the west.
-Although the exterior was relatively undamaged when Hurricane Andrew passed through South Florida in 1992, the interior was completely destroyed, along with the roof and second floor, leaving only a shell of a building.
+In the 1980s, the house was owned by James and Deborah Hilson Cloninger, who operated Cloninger Air Boats in the workshop just south of the property, and an agricultural field to the west.
+Although the exterior was relatively undamaged when Hurricane Andrew passed through South Florida in 1992, the interior was destroyed, along with the roof and second floor, leaving only a shell of a building.
 In later years, the property would be used by other businesses.

 In 2005, Castlerock Nursery utilized the property’s large acreage for its operations.
 That same year, James and Debora had an unused 5-acre tract of land rezoned to make way for 14 single-family homes.
 In 2012, Wicked Sisters Magical Produce set up a fruit and vegetable stand in front of the Coral Castle House.
 During the off-season, a boiled peanut stand would operate in front of the building.
 In 2011, James Cloninger passed away, leaving his estate to his family.

-The property, which included a two-bedroom, two-bathroom remodeled home, a large workshop, a separate office/efficiency unit and the Coral Castle was sold on March 2, 2015, for an estimated $1 million.
-Today, the property is used by Rancho Grande Castle Rock Farm & Nursery.
-You can read about the “Coral Castle” and many other abandoned places in my book, Lost Miami: Stories and Secrets Behind Magic City Ruins.
+The property, which included a two-bedroom, two-bathroom remodeled home, a large workshop, a separate office/efficiency unit, and the Coral Castle, was sold on March 2, 2015, for an estimated $1 million.
+Today, the property is used by Rancho Grande Castle Rock Farm & Nursery, and although the castle no longer serves as a home, it has been preserved for future generations.

 Bullet